Frequently Asked Questions (FAQ)

 This open source Tool is standardised to allow countries to carry out the mapping analysis themselves or with limited support.
 The guidelines and templates are freely available on the website in three languages (English, French and Spanish).
 In the near future, additional training material will be available online.

-The EU REDD Facility has limited resources to provide technical backstopping to countries in their use of the Tool.
+The European Forest Institute has limited resources to provide technical backstopping to countries in their use of the Tool.
 However, we support a community of practice, extract lessons from experiences and provide selected training.
 We will also improve the Tool over time to support users and allow them to perform the mapping analysis themselves.

 What resources do I need to use the Tool?

 The resources required vary greatly depending on the scope of the mapping and sectors considered, and the ease of data collection and stakeholder engagement.
 On average, a mapping exercise takes about 9-15 months to complete.

 A finance mapping team’s size depends on its members’ skill set, as well as the level of buy-in and involvement of key stakeholders who can help access and interpret data.
 Some key data sources, such as government ministries, may require allocation of dedicated internal staff to assist in the work.
 See Module 1 for more information on required resources.